kirbycope/godot-3d-player-controller/README.md

 1. Run the following command, `bash ci/export-pack.sh`

 ## Web Host
 This game can be hosted on GitHub Pages.
-Play it at [timothycope.com/godot-minecraft/](https://timothycope.com/godot-minecraft/).

 ### Setting Up GitHub Pages
 Note: This only needs to be done once.